 George got a clockwork cat to chase his clockwork mice, and Teddy finally had an easel to hold up his canvases.
-William got little houses and stores with people to set up along side his train’s tracks and Sarah finally got the pair of long gloves she had wished for all year, the ones with tiny pearl buttons.
-But it was Nell’s gift which was the most unexpected.
+William got little houses and stores with people to set up alongside his train’s tracks and Sarah finally got the pair of long gloves she had wished for all year, the ones with tiny pearl buttons.
+But it was Nell’s gift that was the most unexpected.

 It came in the form of a lovely white pony and from that day on they went everywhere together.

 Still, every night Nell would remember to open the window for Roland.
 And sometimes if the weather was foul or if she just had a mind to, she would go to the nursery to sit on his back, rocking to and fro as she told him of her latest adventures.

 Eventually there were other children; younger brothers and sisters who hugged Roland’s beautiful neck and kissed him between his great fiery eyes.
 They would ride on his strong back and makeup adventures of their own.
 And they began to leave the window open for Roland at night.